origin-1/gulp-eslint-new/README.md

 ## Configuration

-ESLint may be configured explicity by using any of the following plugin options: `config`, `rules`, `globals`, or `env`.
-If the [useEslintrc option](#optionsuseEslintrc) is not set to `false`, ESLint will attempt to resolve a file by the name of `.eslintrc` within the same directory as the file to be linted.
+ESLint may be configured explicity by using any of the supported [configuration options](https://eslint.org/docs/user-guide/configuring/).
+If the [`useEslintrc` option](#optionsuseEslintrc) is not set to `false`, ESLint will attempt to resolve a file by the name of `.eslintrc` within the same directory as the file to be linted.
 If not found there, parent directories will be searched until `.eslintrc` is found or the directory root is reached.

 ## Ignore Files

-ESLint will ignore files that do not have a `.js` file extension at the point of linting ([some plugins](https://github.com/contra/gulp-coffee) may change file extensions mid-stream).
+ESLint will ignore files that do not have a `.js` file extension at the point of linting ([some plugins](https://github.com/gulp-community/gulp-coffee) may change file extensions mid-stream).
 This avoids unintentional linting of non-JavaScript files.

 ESLint will also detect an `.eslintignore` file at the cwd or a parent directory.
-See the [ESLint docs](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) to learn how to construct this file.
+See the [ESLint docs](https://eslint.org/docs/user-guide/configuring/ignoring-code#the-eslintignore-file) to learn how to construct this file.

 ## Extensions